fastify/otel/README.md

 If a function is provided, it will be called with the request options and should return true if the path should be ignored.

 #### `FastifyOtelInstrumentationOptions#requestHook: function`
-A callback that runs **immediately after the root request span is created**.
+A **synchronous** callback that runs immediately after the root request span is created.
 * **span** – the newly-created `Span`
 * **info.request** – the current `FastifyRequest`